wiverson/jtoolprovider-plugin/README.md

 # jtoolprovider-plugin

 This Maven Plugin does two things.
 First, it automatically transforms your [Maven](https://maven.apache.org) dependency graph into Java modules.
-Second, it bridges Maven and the built-in Java tools like jdeps, jlink, and jpackage.
+Second, it bridges Maven and built-in Java tools like jdeps, jlink, and jpackage.

 Why would you care about any of that?
 The main reason: this plugin makes it much, much easier to generate native Java desktop applications with nice, small installers.
 Here's a